 If you need to delete a large number of records based upon a certain criteria (ie. you can't use TRUNCATE TABLE) then you may have come across the problem where the transaction log fills up and you may run out of disk space and consequently the DELETE query fails and nothing is deleted.

 A DELETE executes as a transaction where it will not commit until the last record is deleted.
 DELETE physically removes rows one at a time and records each deleted row in the transaction log.
 If the number of records in a table is small, a straight out DELETE is fine, however, with a large table the DELETE will cause the transaction log to grow.
 When this happens the system IO performance is degraded.
 Also, the table will be locked which will affect the application.
-The person executing the DELETE query will usually panic because what seems to be a simple task takes a long time and there is no visible progress from Query Analyzer.
+The person executing the DELETE query will usually panic because what seems to be a simple task takes a long time and there is no visible progress from SSMS.
 If the transaction log runs out of disk space then the DELETE fails and the transaction rolls back and nothing ends up deleted.

 A solution is to use the combination of a WHILE loop and @@ROWCOUNT to delete the records in manageable blocks (or chunks)